liamwalsh1980/Milestone-Project-4/TESTING.md

 **Toast**

-- Toast issue when users decided to remove all products from the shopping cart, they see the right message but below there is a the 'GO TO SERVICES' button related to the services section.
+- Toast success issue: - when users decided to remove all products from their shopping cart, signin or signout they see the right message but below the message there is a 'GO TO SERVICES' button related to the services section.
+With more time I would look to change the success toasts to correct this.
+However, with this not fixed I would look at this as a positive and for users to be encouraged to go to the services section to look at booking a service.

 ![Image template](readme/testing/toast.png)

 **Auto Test**

-- One of the automatic tests i added didn't pass and kept coming back failed.
+- One of the automatic tests I added didn't pass and kept coming back failed.
 After a little research and speaking with other students and a tutor i still couldn't get this test passed.
 For reference the test is in the test_views.py file within the profiles app.

 ![Image template](readme/testing/auto_test1.png)
 ![Image template](readme/testing/auto_test2.png)